deepak-kumbhar/java-dbf-parser/README.md

 # Getting and Installing

-Obtain the latest version of JavaDBF from release page at github.
+Obtain the latest version of JavaDBFParser from release page at github.
 Download the jar file and put it in your $CLASSPATH variable.
 You are ready to go.

 ## Getting with Maven
-If you are using Maven, you can add JavaDBF to your project using this dependency in your pom.xml
+If you are using Maven, you can add JavaDBFParser to your project using this dependency in your pom.xml

 ```
 	<dependency>
-		<groupId>com.github.albfernandez</groupId>
+		<groupId>com.github.deepak-kumbhar</groupId>
-		<artifactId>javadbf</artifactId>
+		<artifactId>java-dbf-parser</artifactId>
 		<version>1.13.1</version>
 	</dependency>
 ```